Lord Howe Island: 1861–1890: Scientific expeditions

-From the early 1860s, whaling declined rapidly with the increasing use of petroleum, the onset of the California Gold Rush, and the American Civil War—with unfortunate consequences for the island.
-To explore alternative means of income, Thompson, in 1867, purchased the Sylph, which was the first local vessel to trade with Sydney (mainly pigs and onions).
+From the early 1860s, whaling declined rapidly with the increasing use of petroleum, the onset of the California Gold Rush, and the American Civil War—with unfortunate consequences for the people of the island.
+To explore alternative means of income, Thompson, in 1867, purchased Sylph, which was the first local vessel to trade with Sydney (mainly pigs and onions).
 It anchored in deep water at what is now Sylph's Hole off Old Settlement Beach but was eventually tragically lost at sea in 1873, which added to the woes of the island at that time.

-In 1869, the island was visited by magistrate P. Cloete aboard the Thetis investigating a possible murder.
-He was accompanied by Charles Moore, director of the Botanic Gardens in Sydney, and his assistant William Carron, who forwarded plant specimens to Ferdinand Mueller at the botanic gardens in Melbourne, who by 1875, had catalogued and published 195 species.
+In 1869, the island was visited by magistrate P. Cloete aboard Thetis investigating a possible murder.
+He was accompanied by Charles Moore, director of the Botanic Gardens in Sydney, and his assistant William Carron, who forwarded plant specimens to Ferdinand von Mueller at the botanic gardens in Melbourne, who by 1875, had catalogued and published 195 species.
 Also on the ship was William Fitzgerald, a surveyor, and Mr. Masters from the Australian Museum.
 Together, they surveyed the island with the findings published in 1870 when the population was listed as 35 people, their 13 houses built of split palm battens thatched on the roof and sides with palm leaves.
 Around this time, a downturn of trade began with the demise of the whaling industry, and sometimes six to 12 months passed without a vessel calling.
 The older families lost interest in market gardening with the provisions rotting in the storehouses.

 From 1860 to 1872, 43 ships had collected provisions, but from 1873 to 1887, fewer than a dozen had done so.
 This prompted some activity from the mainland.
 In 1876, a government report on the island was submitted by surveyor William Fitzgerald based on a visit in the same year.
 He suggested that coffee be grown, but the kentia palm was already catching world attention.
 In 1878, the island was declared a forest reserve and Captain Richard Armstrong became the first resident government administrator.
 He encouraged schools, tree-planting, and the palm trade, dynamited the north passage to the lagoon, and built roads.
 He also managed to upset the residents, and parliamentarian Bowie Wilson was sent from the mainland in April 1882 to investigate the situation.
 With Wilson was a team of scientists who included H. Wilkinson from the Mines Department, W. Condor from the Survey Department, J. Duff from the Sydney Botanical Gardens, and A. Morton from the Australian Museum.
 J. Sharkey from the Government Printing Office took the earliest known photographs of the island and its residents.
 A full account of the island appeared in the report from this visit, which recommended that Armstrong be replaced.
 Meanwhile, the population had increased considerably and included 29 children; the report recommended that a schoolmaster be appointed.
 This study sealed a lasting relationship with three scientific organisations, the Australian Museum, Sydney Royal Botanic Gardens, and Kew Royal Botanic Gardens.